Zimin Foundation: History

 In 2002 Dmitry Zimin started Dynasty Foundation, an organization focusing mainly on Russia.
 The foundation became the first private Russian nonprofit supporting science and education in the country through programs for gifted schoolchildren and university students, young physicists, mathematicians, biologists, and teachers.

 In 2015, the Russian Ministry of Justice put Dynasty Foundation on the list of foreign agents, effectively forcing it to wrap up its activities.
 Since then the Zimin family has continued its philanthropic effort through the Zimin Foundation.
-No longer limited to Russia, the organization’s activities have extended to other countries.
+No longer limited to Russia, the organization's activities have extended to other countries.

-After Zimin’s death on December 22, 2021, his son Boris Zimin took over as the leader of Zimin Foundation’s charitable efforts.
+After Zimin's death on December 22, 2021, his son Boris Zimin took over as the leader of Zimin Foundation's charitable efforts.

-On 5 August 2025, the foundation was declared an "undesirable organization" by the Russian Prosecutor General’s Office, accusing it of "financial and informational support to extremists, terrorists and foreign agents" and "intensifying anti-Russian rhetoric" since Russian invasion of Ukraine.
+On 5 August 2025, the foundation was declared an "undesirable organization" by the Russian Prosecutor General's Office, accusing it of "financial and informational support to extremists, terrorists and foreign agents" and "intensifying anti-Russian rhetoric" since the Russian invasion of Ukraine.